ZeeNexus/go-algorandpor-sdk/README.md

 ## Project Layout ##

-`go-algorand` is split into various subpackages. algorand-por augments this layout.
+`go-algorand-sdk` is split into various subpackages.
+The AlgorandPoR golang SDK augments this layout.
+The below information is related to Algorand unless specified differently.

 # Package overview